Home > States > Health insurance in Michigan

 Michigan Health Insurance Consumer Guide

-We created this guide to help you choose the right health insurance plan right for you and your family.
-An ACA Marketplace plan may be a good choice for many consumers, and we will guide you through the options below.
+We created this guide, including the FAQs below, to help you choose the right health insurance plan in Michigan for you and your family.
+An ACA Marketplace plan may be a good choice for many consumers, including those who do not have access to Medicare, Medicaid, or an employer’s health plan.

 Looking for dental insurance in Michigan?

-Dental insurance can be a helpful addition to your health insurance coverage.
-View our dental guide to learn about dental products and carriers in Michigan.
+Hoping to improve your smile?
+Dental insurance may be a smart addition to your health coverage.
+Our guide explores dental coverage options in Michigan.

 Medicaid in Michigan